Superar/POCA/Codebook/information-gathering.md

 ### Exclusion Criteria

-* When there’s an autonomous generation, even if it might be used as inspiration for the user → Geração Autónoma
+* When there’s an autonomous generation, even if it might be used as inspiration for the user → [⚙️ Autonomous Generation](autonomous-generation.md "mention")

 ### Close but No